gvwilson/sdxpy/src/persist/index.md

     but it is also the hardest to implement, particularly across languages.
     It is also the riskiest:
-    if a program is reading and then running saved methods, it has to trust that those methods aren't doing anything malicious.
+    if a program is running third-party code in order to restore objects, it has to trust that code not to do anything malicious.

-This chapter starts by implementing the first option (built-in types only), then extends it to handle shared objects
-(which JSON does not),
+This chapter starts by implementing the first option (built-in types only), then extends it to handle objects that the data structure refers to in several places (which JSON does not).
-and finally adds ways to convert user-defined types to storable data.
 To keep parsing and testing simple our framework will store everything as text with one value per line;
-we will look at non-text options in [%x binary %].
+we will look at non-text options in [%x binary %], and at how to handle user-defined types in [%x bonus %].

 ## Built-in Types {: #persist-builtin}

 The first thing we need to do is specify our data format.
-We will store each [%g atomic_value "atomic value" %] on a line of its own with the type's name first and the value second like this:
+We will store each [%g atomic_value "atomic value" %] on a line of its own with a type name and a value separated by a colon:

 [% inc file="format.txt" %]